Ramesses (prince): Death and burial

 After his death around year 52 of Ramesses II, he was buried in Tomb KV5 in the Valley of the Kings.
+In the 53rd year of Ramesses II's reign, records indicate that inspections were carried out on the tombs of the princes, including his own.

-His brother Khaemwaset succeeded him to become Egypt's new crown-prince in his place.
+His full brother Khaemwaset succeeded him to become Egypt's new crown-prince in his place.
 Khaemwaset was the fourth son of Ramesses II; the third, Pareherwenemef died earlier.